Perseid Meteor Shower 2026: When and How to Watch

 5 Viewing Tips for Shooting Stars

-1. Get away from light pollution!
-You’ll want to avoid city lights.
+Dark skies away from city lights will always give you the best view.
 Any hill out in the countryside works.
-Mountaintops are also great viewing locations because they are usually at a high enough altitude to reduce haze from air and light pollution.
-Plan a drive or a camping trip.
+Mountaintops are also excellent because they sit above much of the haze and light pollution.
+Plan a drive or a camping trip if you can.

-2. You’ll need about 20 minutes for your eyes to adapt to the darker skies, so get out earlier and be patient.
+You’ll need about 20 minutes for your eyes to adapt to the darker skies, so arrive early and be patient.

-3. Gaze at whatever part of the sky is darkest at your location.
-Though it might be tempting, avoid using binoculars or a telescope.
-It is better to look at the whole sky than a tiny part of it, and your eyes will automatically move toward any motion up above.
-Avoid looking at your cell phone or other lights during the meteor shower, as this will damage your night vision.
+Gaze toward whatever part of the sky is darkest at your location.
+Though it’s tempting, avoid binoculars or a telescope — it’s better to see the whole sky than a tiny slice of it.
+Your eyes will naturally catch motion overhead.
+Avoid looking at your phone or other bright lights, as this will ruin your night vision.

-4. Being comfortable is important.
+Comfort matters.
 To avoid a stiff neck, bring a chaise lounge or reclining lawn chair.
 A sleeping bag on the ground works, too.
-Find a slight incline so that your head will be higher than your feet.
-Bring an extra layer of clothes if you’re worried about being cold; when you are sitting or lying outside at night, your body heat radiates directly into the sky.
+If possible, find a slight incline so your head is higher than your feet.
+Bring an extra layer; when you’re sitting still outside at night, your body heat radiates straight into the sky.

-5. While the shower is best when moonlight is absent, you can still watch for shooting stars if the Moon’s around.
-Just try to face away from the Moon when looking for meteors.
-Its light pollution will affect the whole sky, but it will be worse closer to the Moon.
+While the shower is best when moonlight is absent, you can still watch for shooting stars if the Moon is around.
+Just face away from it.
+Its glow affects the whole sky, but the glare is strongest closest to the Moon.

 Worried about a meteor hitting Earth while you’re watching?
 Here’s why you shouldn’t be worried.